bagaturchess/Bagatur/README.md

 Special Thanks to <a href="https://www.chessprogramming.org/Graham_Banks">Graham Banks</a>, who put a huge efforts in testing Bagatur versions through the years!

-Latest official Elo rating of Bagatur 2.2e is ~3000 Elo.
+Latest official Elo rating of Bagatur is ~3000 Elo.
 To make it easy to check, here is a probably outdated screenshot of the computerchess.org web page above:

 <a href="" rel="Bagatur Elo rating"><img src="ELO_2021.11.18.png" alt="" /></a>

 # Machine Learning

 There are some code examples of Artificial Intelligence / Machine Learning experiments with the <a href="http://neuroph.sourceforge.net/">Neuroph</a> 2.94 Java framework.
+This was coded before NNUE times and now stays only as reference on how to use Neuroph, Deepnetts and DeepLearning4J Java frameworks.
 The starting point into the source code is located <a href="https://github.com/bagaturchess/Bagatur/tree/master/LearningImpl/src/bagaturchess/deeplearning/run">here</a> and the documentation is <a href="https://github.com/bagaturchess/Bagatur/tree/master/LearningImpl">here</a>.
 Although the Elo strength of the experimential version is with 50 Elo less than the version with the manually tuned evaluation function's parameters, the results are successful meaning that the neural network's <a href="https://en.wikipedia.org/wiki/Backpropagation">backpropagation</a> algorithm works as expected for <a href="https://en.wikipedia.org/wiki/Multilayer_perceptron">multi layer perceptron</a> neural network.
 This makes the experiments a good showcase of <a href="http://neuroph.sourceforge.net/">Neuroph</a> Java framework.